Joints tightened: Multijoints

 and hence by \cref{lem:cont-ineq},

 Hence

 \end{proof}

 We propose a conjecture for the optimal configuration for multijoints.
-We say that configuration is \emph{generically induced} if the lines come from taking $(d-1)$-wise intersections of a set of generic hyperplanes and the joint come from taking $d$-wise intersections of the same set of hyperplanes (though we do not have to include all possible intersections).
+We say that a joints or multijoints configuration is \emph{generically induced} if all the lines come from taking $(d-1)$-wise intersections of generic hyperplanes and all the joints come from taking $d$-wise intersections of the same hyperplanes (though we do not have to include all possible intersections).
+Here, a set of hyperlanes is generic if any $d$-wise intersection of the hyperplanes is a point, and any $(d+1)$-wise intersection is empty.
 In other words, we consider a subcollection of the construction in \cref{ex:tight}.
 We conjecture that the optimal configurations for multijoints are generically induced.

-Note that every generically induced multijoints configuration can be encoded by a multicolored (hyper)graph.
-Let us illustrate for $d=3$.
-Let us color the edges of a complete graph using three colors, where every edge is allowed to receive any number (including zero) of colors.
-Each vertex corresponds to one of the generic hyperplanes used in the construction.
-For each $i=1,2,3$, assign an edge $uv$ color $i$ if $\cL_i$ contains the line formed by the intersections of the two hyperplanes corresponding to $u$ and $v$.
+A generically induced multijoints configuration in $\FF^3$ can be encoded by an edge-colored graph, with each vertex corresponding to one of the generic planes.
+We color the edges of a complete graph using three colors, where every edge is allowed to receive any number (including zero) of colors.
+For each $i=1,2,3$, assign to an edge $uv$ color $i$ if $\cL_i$ contains the line formed by the intersections of the two hyperplanes corresponding to $u$ and $v$.
 Then $|\cL_i|$ is the number of edges with color $i$.
-The number of multijoints is the number of rainbow triangles, i.e., triangles formed by taking one edge of each color.
+The number of multijoints is the number of rainbow triangles, i.e., triangles formed by taking one edge of each color (each triangle is counted at most once even if multiple rainbow color combinations are available).
+The process is reversible: starting with such an edge-colored graph, we can recover a generically induced multijoints configuration.

-For such configurations, the extremal problem is purely graph theoretic: what is the maximum number of rainbow triangles generated by a given number of edges of each color?
+Thus, when restricted to generically induced multijoints configurations in $\FF^3$, the multijoints problem is purely graph theoretic: given $L_1, L_2, L_3$, what is the maximum number of rainbow triangles if we color $L_1$ edges red, $L_2$ edges blue, and $L_3$ edges yellow (again, every edge is allowed to receive any number of colors, including none)?